ZoeBKramer/nomster/README.md

 In a separate terminal, change the directory `cd /vagrant/src/nomster`

 Start your server by running `rails server -b 0.0.0.0 -p 3000`

+# Nomster

+### Overview

+A web application, built with Ruby on Rails, that uses the Google Maps API to show restaurants, their reviews, and images.
+Users are able to sign up, comment, and upload new restaurants to the website and are emailed when someone comments on their own uploaded restaurant.

+### Code Structure